microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 > [!NOTE]
 > If the model indicates an inability to perform the task, you can **handle the refusal** by requesting explanations for generated responses and what kind of information it misses to compete the task.

->[!alert] In the System message field insert the text below, then click "Apply changes".
+>[!alert] Select the System Message tab.
+In the window titled "Give the model instructions and context" clear the information and replace it with the following and then choose Apply Changes.

 ```
 ## Task